Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Sticky Crust

 The cake comes out of the oven, and you notice that it has a sticky top crust.
-The reasons are:

 • The cake was underbaked.